School of Education - Undergraduate Progams

 B.A. level studies do not provide professional training, nor do they qualify students for a Teaching Certificate or other professional diplomas.

-The program in Education includes three clusters, of which applicants have to choose two: One as a primary and another as secondary.
+The program in Education includes two primary tracks, of which applicants must choose one.
 All courses are taught in Hebrew.

 For more information, please visit the Hebrew website of the School of Education.

-The candidate should specify the two clusters of choice in his/her application form.
+Candidates should specify their track in his/her application form.

-Candidates are required to take the psychometric entrance examination and achieve a minimum grade 540, and have a minimum grade of 590 (which is the grade between high school matriculation exam and the psychometric exam).
+Candidates are required to take the psychometric entrance examination and achieve a minimum grade of 540, and have a combined grade of 575 (which is a combination between the high school matriculation exam and the psychometric exam).